pingswept/me30-website/content/notes/motors.md

 ## Motor types

-There are many kinds of motors, but let's start with the three types in your project kits:
+There are many kinds of motors, but let's start with three comon types:

-1. a brushed DC gearmotor
+1. a brushed DC gearmotor (you have this in your kit)
-2. a NEMA 17 stepper motor
+2. a NEMA 17 stepper motor (you have one of these too)
-3. a hobby servo
+3. a hobby servo (you can get one of these at Nolop)

 Each of these types of motors has lots of other variations, but these are good examples of the most common motors you'll run into.